-1. The student must provide a completed Roommate/Suitemate Agreement (if applicable) for all current roommates/suitemates.
-This form must be updated annually and/or whenever a change is made to the roommates/suitemates living with the animal.

-- 2. When the student leaves campus for weekends, breaks, or other lengthy periods of time, the animal must accompany the student.
-If the student is an athlete and away for a game/training, they must arrange for the animal to be appropriately cared for.
-Please list the name and phone number of the person(s) who will oversee the animal if the owner is off campus: - 3.
-If the student's ESA is a dog, or other similar animal that cannot hygienically relieve itself in the student's room, it must be housebroken.
+- 1. The student must provide a completed Roommate/Suitemate Agreement (if applicable) for all current roommates/suitemates.
+This form must be updated annually and/or whenever a change is made to the roommates/suitemates living with the animal. - 2.
+When the student leaves campus for weekends, breaks, or other lengthy periods of time, the animal must accompany the student.
+If the student is an athlete and is away for a game/training, the student must make arrangements to have the animal appropriately cared for.
+Please list the name and phone number of the person(s) who will be in charge of the animal if the owner is off-campus: - If the student is a dog, or other similar animal that cannot hygienically relieve itself in the student's room, it must be housebroken.
 If the ESA is a cat, the cat must be litter box trained.
 Other smaller animals (gerbils, rabbits, guinea pigs, etc.) are not to be left loose in the student's room and their habitats must remain clean and odor free. - 4.
 Any biting or other aggressive behaviors on the part of the animal will not be tolerated.
-The student is liable for injuries inflicted to other individuals on campus because of their animal. - 5.
+The student is liable for injuries inflicted to other individuals on campus as a result of their animal. - 5.
 The student is responsible for keeping their animal from disturbing roommates or other people in their residence halls (barking, excessive noise, etc.). - 6.
 Marietta College will not require surcharges or fees for ESAs.
 However, the student is responsible for any damage their animal does to any college property and/or any property of other students with whom they share a living space. - 7.
-The student must provide a clear and recent picture of the animal to the Non-Academic Accessibility Accommodations Coordinator within 24 hours of the animal arriving on campus.
-This should be sent via email to: lnw002@marietta.edu.
+The student must provide a clear and recent picture of the animal to both the Office of Disability Services and the Office of Community Living within 24 hours of the animal arriving on campus.
+This should be sent via email to: arc@marietta.edu and ocl@marietta.edu.
 If an animal whose picture is not on file is seen in campus living spaces, the student will be asked to remove the animal and may be referred for violations of the college's student code of conduct. - 8.
 The student understands that a Paw Print decal is available from the Office of Community Living, which the student may post on the hallway door of their living space to alert other students and college staff (including Physical Plant staff) of the presence of the animal.
-Students are not required to display this decal; however, it is recommended both for the safety of the animal and for those entering the student's living space. - 9.
-During an emergency, the Marietta College Police and local authorities will be notified of any ESA in harm's way.
-The safety of the students and staff must take priority, but the animals will be safely secured as soon as possible.
+Students are not required to display this decal; however it is recommended both for the safety of the animal and of those entering the student's living space. - 9.
+During an emergency situation, the Marietta College Police and local authorities will be notified of any ESA that may be in harms way.
+The safety of the students and staff must take priority but the animals will be safely secured as soon as possible.

-By my signature below, I verify that I have read, understand, and will abide by the policy outlined abov Failure to abide by this agreement constitutes grounds for removing the animal from campus housing.
-Student Owner Date
+By my signature below, I verify that I have read, understand, and will abide by the policy outlined above.
+Failure to abide by this agreement constitutes grounds for the removal of the animal from campus housing.

+Student Owner

+Date